 Political Science concentration students may either take 1.
-A Statistics/Methodology course (POL 7000, POL 7160, or equivalent in another department); or 2.
+Statistics/Methodology (POL 7000/7160, or equivalent in another department); or 2.
 The Language Exam

 III.
 Registration and Dates

 To register for the exam, simply e-mail your Graduate Chair by the stated deadline in the college bulletin, indicating your chosen language.
-The Fall 2012 registration deadline is September 24.
-The dates for the examination in Fall 2012 are December 4 and 5.
-If you are not able to take the exam on either of those days, inform the Chair and an alternative time will be arranged.
+Fall deadlines are in September and the exam is in December; spring deadlines are in February and the exam in April.
+If you are not able to take the exam on the stated days, inform the Chair and an alternative time will be arranged.